A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Introduction

 \section{Introduction}

-Recent years have seen the rapid development of a variety of numerical methods for backward stochastic differential equations (BSDEs) and forward-backward stochastic differential equations (FBSDEs).
+A variety of numerical methods for backward stochastic differential equations (BSDEs) and forward-backward stochastic differential equations (FBSDEs) have been developed recently.
 Different applications call for innovative techniques for the efficient resolution of these systems.
 In finance and economics BSDEs are used for option pricing and hedging \cite{elkaouri:1996}, reflected BSDEs are used for modeling American options \cite{elkarouietal:1997}, and quadratic BSDEs play an important role in continuous-time recursive utility \cite{duffieepstein:1992} and other utility maximization problems.

 Following the establishment of the well-posedness of BSDEs by \cite{pardouxpeng:1992} the first numerical procedures to emerge were partial differential equation (PDE) based methods such as the finite difference approach of \cite{douglas:1996}.
-The method is mainly devoted to coupled problems as is the spectral method of \cite{mashenzhao:2008}.
-Initiated spatial discretization methods were initiated by \cite{chevance:1997} with a quantization approach to conditional expectations.
+The PDE method is mainly devoted to coupled problems as is the spectral method of \cite{mashenzhao:2008}.
+More recent numerical methods based on machine learning \cite{beck, weinan20, weinan17, weinan19, han20} have been applied to the numerical solution of BSDEs which, given the connections between the theory of PDE and their represeantations as BSDEs, in turn provides solutions to high dimensional PDEs.
+Spatial discretization methods were initiated by \cite{chevance:1997} with a quantization approach to conditional expectations.
 However, it is only since \cite{zhang:2004} and \cite{bouchardtouzi:2004} that a sound time discretization of (decoupled) FBSDEs is available.
 The quantization approach was then used in the multidimensional framework of \cite{ballypages:2003,ballypagesp:2005} and the coupled FBSDE case of \cite{delaruem:2006}.
 The theoretical basis for a multinomial approach for BSDEs was introduced by \cite{briand:2001} and \cite{maprottermt:2002} and followed in practice by \cite{pengxu:2011}.
 Monte Carlo methods are the most prolific approach for numerical solutions of (F)BSDEs.
 They include the backward scheme of \cite{zhang:2004}, the Malliavin approach of \cite{bouchardtouzi:2004} and \cite{crisanmt:2010}, the least-square regression approach of \cite{gobet:2005} and the iterative schemes \cite{benderdenk:2007} and \cite{benderzhang:2008}.